 If you move the pointer over a table in the list, the details of the table are displayed, including the database, IP address, and owner of the table.
 The details help you select the correct table.
 After you select and click a table, the column information is automatically entered.
 You can add, move, or delete columns.

 - In the left-side navigation pane, click Workspaces.

 - In the top navigation bar, select the region in which the workspace that you want to manage resides.
 Find the workspace and click DataStudio in the Actions column.

 - Move the pointer over the icon and choose .Alternatively, you can find the required workflow, right-click Data Integration, and then choose .

 - In the Create Node dialog box, configure the Name and Path parameters.

 - Click Commit.

 - Configure the batch sync node.
-For more information, see Configure a sync node by using the codeless UI.
+For more information, see Configure a batch synchronization node by using the codeless UI.

 In a workspace in standard mode, you must click Deploy in the upper-right corner after you commit the do-while node.